CHART-Team/xitao/readme.md

 -- set environment variable XITAO_LAYOUT_PATH to the absolute path of the layout file

 Example: suppose you have 6 threads, and you would like to allow widths 1 and 2 where appropriate.
-A possible file (assuming contiguous cord ids)
+A possible file (assuming contiguous core affinity ids)

 0 1 2 3 4 5